PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndPrimer.rst

     >>> task.mod_gain
     [0.62]

-This works for any modulable parameters of the Mechanism or its `function <MechanismBase.function>`.
+This works for any modulable parameters of the Mechanism or its `function <Mechanism_Base.function>`.
 Note that, here, neither the ``parameters`` nor the ``function`` atributes of the Mechanism need to be included in the reference.
 Note also that, as explained above, the value returned is different from the base value of the function's gain parameter::